GbengaCyber/BEC-CFO-Phishing-SOC-LAB/README.md

 ## Phase 02: Detection Rules Built Before the Simulation

 Five custom detection rules were deployed in Microsoft Sentinel before the phishing campaign launched.
-In a real security programme, detection rules are built based on known attacker behaviour — not written in response to an incident that already happened.
+In a real security programme, detection rules are built based on known attacker behaviour, not written in response to an incident that already happened.
 Building rules first and validating them against live telemetry is how a security team knows their detection actually works.

 Each rule was mapped to a specific MITRE ATT&CK technique matching a stage of the BEC attack chain.